Alaskan Malamute

 Official measurements, coat, and temperament

-- Eyes: Almond-shaped, dark brown, set obliquely in the skull.
+- Eyes: Almond-shaped, dark brown, and set obliquely in the skull.

-- Movement: The gait must be steady, balanced, and tireless, showing great reach and drive.
+- Movement: The gait must be steady, balanced, and tireless, which is often scrutinized during dog shows.

 Breed Trivia